haryhoang/sensor-HAR-pipeline/README.md

 ### 1. Data Ownership
 This repository **does not host or distribute** the original WEDA-FALL Dataset.
 The code provided here is strictly a **processing pipeline** (feature extraction logic) intended for educational and research purposes.
+This project uses the WEDA-FALL dataset for experimental and research purposes.

+Original dataset:
+WEDA-FALL – Wrist Elderly Daily Activity and Fall Dataset
+Publicly available on GitHub.

+All rights of the original dataset belong to the original authors.
+This repository does not redistribute the raw dataset.

 ### 2. How to obtain the Data
 To use this pipeline, users must download the dataset directly from the official source or contact the original authors.